aeciolevy/react-canvas-polygons/README.md

 The points saved are relative to the canvas size.
 It follows the browser coordinate system (0, 0) on the top left.

+## Warning: On version 1.1.10 there is a breaking change.
+The onCompleteDraw was renamed to onDataUpdate and
+a new callback function was added onFinishDraw.

 ## Installation

 ```